philc/vimium/CONTRIBUTING.md

 Vimium is written in Coffeescript, which compiles to Javascript.
 To install Vimium from source:

- 1. Install [Coffeescript v1](http://coffeescript.org/#installation) (`npm install --global coffeescript@~1`).
+ 1. Install dependencies using [Yarn](https://yarnpkg.com/en/) (`yarn install`).
- 1. Run `cake build` from within your vimium directory.
+ 1. Run `yarn build` from within your vimium directory.
 Any coffeescript files you change will now be automatically compiled to Javascript.

 ### Chrome/Chromium